Dschinghis Khan (song): Eurovision

+On 31 March 1979, the Eurovision Song Contest was held at the International Convention Center in Jerusalem hosted by the Israeli Broadcasting Authority (IBA), and broadcast live throughout the continent.
+Dschinghis Khan performed their song ninth on the night, following 's "Trödler und Co" by Peter, Sue & Marc and Pfuri, Gorps & Kniri and preceding 's "Hallelujah" by Milk and Honey.
+Norbert Daum conducted the event's live orchestra in the performance of the German entry.
+At the close of voting "Dschinghis Khan" had received 86 points, placing fourth in a field of nineteen.

+Aftermath

 The song had a lasting success in Japan.
 In 2014 it was certified gold for 100,000 digital downloads, after first being released digitally in 2006.

 In 2020, the Dschinghis Khan lineup led by Wolfgang Heichel and Stefan Track re-recorded the song and filmed its music video in Mongolia, featuring Heichel interacting with a Mongolian tribe.